Hands-on Gear Review

 Compare backpacking sleeping bag ratings side-by-side >

-Pros: Lightweight, includes a neck baffle to seal in warm air.
+Pros: Best down, materials and construction; lightweight; includes a neck baffle to seal in warm air.

 Best Uses: 3-season backpacking and camping.

 Manufacturer: Western Mountaineering